wlwl2/case-utils/README.md

 # case-utils

 Utility functions for working with string case in Node.js.

-Also contains some documentation on cases.
+See `docs/types_of_cases.md` for examples and more documentation.

 ## Motivation